GiuseppeBnn/fanta_f1/README.md

 - npm 6.14.0 or higher
 - MySQL 8.0 or higher

-To install the project, you need to run the following commands:
+To install and run the project, you need to run the following commands:

 ```bash
 npm install && npm run build